nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 1a.
-CS2100 TA chooses to cancel the upload.
+CS2100 TA chooses to cancel the download.

   Use case ends.